August 25, 2023

 are much more than challenges to be met or shortcomings to be overcome.
 They offer an enriched vision of the user of digital tools, which leads to a better experience for all those who have screens and want to be connected.
 And what is good for society is good for MY society.
 Why?
 Because the audience is significantly broadened, and we are talking here about millions of people who remain to be welcomed into the virtual space.
 In collaboration with AFNOR, Ferpection contributed to the development of a good practice guide for e-inclusivity.
 This topic is close to our hearts, so this is why it is urgent to make their services accessible to all.

-Digital accessibility or inclusion, users or consumers: what are the differences ?
+Digital accessibility or inclusivity, users or consumers: what are the differences ?

 The small differences of terminology between digital accessibility and inclusiveness, or between user and consumer have a reason for existing: they reflect the desire to deepen the approach of universality of the digital world.

 Accessibility from a technological point of view means meeting the standards dictated by legislation that promotes equal rights and opportunities.
 This requires Internet, telephony and TV companies to offer alternative ways of benefiting from their services for all those who would be prevented from taking a conventional route to do so.
 This would be for example the setting up of voice commands on a telephone, tablet or computer for a person unable to use their hands for any reason whatsoever: motor disability, loads to be carried, distances too far from devices.
 There could also be audio descriptions of films on TV for a temporarily or permanently blind or visually impaired individual.
 In summary: accessibility mainly solves problems of inaccessibility.